cc-backend version 1.5.3

 disable-archiveoption: This obsolete configuration option has been removed. - Removed

-clustersconfig section: The separate clusters configuration section has been removed.
-Cluster information is now derived from the job archive. apiAllowedIPsis now optional: If not specified, defaults to not restricted.
+clustersconfig section: Cluster information is now derived from the job archive.

 - MySQL/MariaDB support removed: Only SQLite is now supported as the database backend.